SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ----------------------------

-A :newTerm:`precedence group declaration` introduces a new grouping for operator precedence into your program.
+A :newTerm:`precedence group declaration` introduces a new grouping for infix operator precedence into your program.
 The precedence of an operator specifies how tightly the operator binds to its operands, in the absence of grouping parentheses.